fireactjs/saas/README.md

 # What is @fireactjs/saas

 fireactjs-saas is the extension package for building SaaS web applications with Firebase, Reactjs and Stripe in a simple and fast approach.
 It is based on the `@fireactjs/core` package for the user authentication features.
-Its key features on top of the the `@fireactjs/core` package are:
+Its key features on top of the `@fireactjs/core` package are:

 - Built-in Stripe subscription integration
 - User permission control on subscription account level